PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/010-architecture.md

 [Identity](/identity/) is at the core of Polymesh.
 Polymesh implements a federated root of trust for onboarding all users, via permissioned Customer Due Diligence service providers.
 Every transaction in Polymesh is associated with an identity.

 Identities provide attestation and key management.
-All users must act through an on-chain identity when interacting with Polymesh.
+All users must act through an on-chain identity when interacting with any identity and asset related transaction on Polymesh.
 Identities are referenced through DIDs (decentralised identifiers).

 Identity attestations allow asset issuers to enforce compliance on-chain in real-time as assets are issued, traded and settled between different parties.